 CAPPA Childbirth Educators

-Learn More about the Certification Requirements at CAPPA
+Learn More about the Certification options (including dual certifications) at CAPPA

 The CCCE training is an exceptional value.
 Students are awarded 16 CAPPA Contact Hours.
-Registered Dietitians: should maintain a copy of the agenda and certificate of attendance for confirmation on whether hours would be accepted under their
+Registered Dietitians: should maintain a copy of the agenda and certificate of attendance for confirmation on hours accepted under their Professional Development Portfolio

 Learn more about the Certified Childbirth Educator Course